ad-si/TaskLite/docs-source/roadmap.md

 which continuously streams SQLite changes to S3-compatible storage.

-## Apps
+## Desktop App

-### Webapp

-I'd like to be able to run TaskLite on a cheap v-server in a dedicated server mode and have it host a simple REST API, and an [Elm](https://elm-lang.org) webapp consuming it.

-This would then be a good way to casually browse and edit the tasks in a more graphical way.
+While there is already a prototype for a desktop app included in the code, I currently don't plan to further work on it.
+The integrated webapp is sufficient for most use cases.
+However, I'm open to contributions!

-### Mobile App
+## Mobile App

 There are no plans for a native mobile app.
-The webapp should be sufficient for most use cases.
+The integrated webapp is sufficient for most use cases.

-### Desktop App

-While there is already a prototype for a desktop app included in the code, I currently don't plan to further work on it any time soon.
-A webapp -- which could also be hosted locally -- should be sufficient for most use cases.